 - Can cause vomiting

 - In some cases, fluid can help the chemical or medicine absorb into the body and cause poisoning

 - Too much fluid can also cause some products to froth; the person may inhale the froth, causing lung injury

 Milk should not be given without advice from a medical professional.
-Milk can be helpful in some cases (e.g. Arum Lily, toothpaste), but in other cases can help the chemical or medicine absorb into the body and increase the risk of poisoning (e.g. petrol, oils, menthol).
+Milk can be helpful in some cases (e.g., Arum Lily, toothpaste), but in other cases it can help the chemical or medicine absorb into the body and increase the risk of poisoning (e.g., petrol, oils, menthol).

 Other fluids such as juice, fizzy drinks or alcohol should not be given without advice from a medical professional as they may further irritate the stomach or increase the risk of poisoning.